pytorch/TensorRT/examples/int8/ptq/README.md

 Post Training Quantization (PTQ) is a technique to reduce the required computational resources for inference while still preserving the accuracy of your model by mapping the traditional FP32 activation space to a reduced INT8 space.
 TensorRT uses a calibration step which executes your model with sample data from the target domain and track the activations in FP32 to calibrate a mapping to INT8 that minimizes the information loss between FP32 inference and INT8 inference.

 Users writing TensorRT applications are required to setup a calibrator class which will provide sample data to the TensorRT calibrator.
-With TRTorch we look to leverage existing infrastructure in PyTorch to make implementing calibrators easier.
+With Torch-TensorRT we look to leverage existing infrastructure in PyTorch to make implementing calibrators easier.

 LibTorch provides a `Dataloader` and `Dataset` API which steamlines preprocessing and batching input data.
-TRTorch uses Dataloaders as the base of a generic calibrator implementation.
-So you will be able to reuse or quickly implement a `torch::Dataset` for your target domain, place it in a Dataloader and create a INT8 Calibrator from it which you can provide to TRTorch to run INT8 Calibration during compliation of your module.
+Torch-TensorRT uses Dataloaders as the base of a generic calibrator implementation.
+So you will be able to reuse or quickly implement a `torch::Dataset` for your target domain, place it in a Dataloader and create a INT8 Calibrator from it which you can provide to Torch-TensorRT to run INT8 Calibration during compliation of your module.

 ### Code